 For the practical calculation of potential, which is the most CPU demanding, Lennard-Jones function in Eq.
 (3) is cutoff at the intermolecular distance $r{\rm C} = 2.5\sigma$ to 5.5σ .
-In order to reduce the discontinuity at the cutoff point, several forms of smooth connection have been proposed such as by Stoddard & Ford [14].
+In order to reduce the discontinuity at the cut-off point, several forms of smooth connection have been proposed such as by Stoddard & Ford [14].
 However, for pressure or stress calculations, a contribution to the potential from far-away molecules can result in a considerable error as demonstrated for surface tension [15].
 The smooth connection of the potential is not helpful at this critical point.
-At least for homogeneous system, the long-range correction technique described in Section 2.13.7B(f) can be used.
+At least for homogeneous system, the long-range correction technique described in section 2.6 can be used.
 For this purpose, the simple cut-off has an advantage.
 Here, the recommended strategy is to use the simple cut-off.

-II.
-Effective pair potential for water
+2.2.2 Effective pair potential for water

 The effective pair potential form for water has been intensively studied.
 The classical ST2 potential proposed in 1974 by Stillinger and Rahman [16] based on BNS model [17] was widely used in the 1980s.
-Later, much simpler forms of SPC (Simple Point Charge) [18] and SPC/E (Extended SPC) [19] potentials were introduced by Berendsen et al. SPC/E potential employed the rigid water configuration in Fig. 3a, with the distance of OH just 0.1 nm and the angle of HOH the tetrahedral angle $\theta_t = 2 \cos^{-1} (1/\sqrt{3}) \approx 109.47^\circ$.
-The effective pair potential of molecules at R_1 and R_2 are enective pair potential of molecules at K_1 and K_2 are expressed as the superposition of Lennard-Jones function of oxygen-oxygen interaction and the electrostatic potential by charges on oxygen and hydrogen as follows.
+Later, much simpler forms of SPC (Simple Point Charge) [18] and SPC/E (Extended SPC) [19] potentials were introduced by Berendsen et al. SPC/E potential employed the rigid water configuration in Fig. 3a, with the distance of OH just 0.1 nm and the angle of HOH the tetrahedral angle $\theta_t = 2\cos^{-1}(1/\sqrt{3}) \approx 109.47^\circ$.
+The effective pair potential of molecules at R_1 and R_2 are expressed as the superposition of Lennard-Jones function of oxygen-oxygen interaction and the electrostatic potential by charges on oxygen and hydrogen as follows.